Summertime Tips For Kids With Sensory Processing Issues

 Sensory processing issues, also known as Sensory Processing Disorder, is a condition where the brain has trouble receiving and responding properly to sensory input signals like touch or sound.
 The condition affects both children and adults and may manifest itself in a wide range of symptoms.
 In children, symptoms of a sensory processing issue may include sudden temper-tantrums or crying fits at seemingly common sounds, like a door shutting or a dog barking.
 Children with sensory processing issues may also recoil in disgust and vomit at certain food textures, scream when touched, or even frequently bump into walls or people.

 First identified in the 1970s by occupational therapist Dr. A. Jean Ayers, sensory processing issues do not just affect the five common senses – touch, taste, smell, sight, sound — but seven.
-Ayers identified two more senses — proprioceptive and vestibular senses — which Dr. Tim D. Davis broke down magnificently in a guest blog post about effective sensory path design right here on the Fit and Fun website.
+Ayers identified two more senses — proprioceptive and vestibular senses — which Dr. Tim D. Davis broke down magnificently in a guest blog post about effective sensory pathway design right here on the Fit and Fun website.

 During the summer months, when everyone is outside and enjoying the nice weather, parents who have kids with these special sensitivities often find themselves overwhelmed.
 Morin identifies eight ways that parents with kids with sensory processing issues can “challenge” themselves, but we’ve decided to add a few more to her wonderful list.